MCP Server

 scan inputs:

 path— a local file or directory.
 A directory is scanned recursively.
 (Unlike the CLI, the scan tool does not accept remote-repo URLs or stdin — see Differences from the CLI.)rules— path to a rule file or directory.
-Optional: when omitted (and the server wasn't started with-f/--rules), the scan tool falls back to the built-in corpus filtered tosecurity+secrets— the same out-of-the-box default as the CLI (ADR-0172) — so an agent can scan without configuring rules first.language— force a language (e.g.go,python,javascript) instead of detecting it from the file extension.
+Optional: when omitted (and the server wasn't started with-f/--rules), the scan tool falls back to the built-in corpus filtered tosecurity+secrets— the same out-of-the-box default as the CLI — so an agent can scan without configuring rules first.language— force a language (e.g.go,python,javascript) instead of detecting it from the file extension.

 Code graph